wvdlaan/todomvc/README.md

 `transact.cljs` is completely ignorant about the UI.
 It doesn't even know were the application state is stored.

-As a result the code `transact.cljs` can be moved from the browser to the JVM simply by changing the filename from `transact.cljs` to `transact.clj`.
+As a result the code in `transact.cljs` can be moved from the browser to the JVM simply by changing the filename from `transact.cljs` to `transact.clj`.